Knee Injury Huntleigh, MO

 • Surgery.
 Surgery is reserved for severe knee injuries and patients who have not had success with less invasive treatment methods.
 For a knee injury, surgeries can range from partial knee replacement, total knee replacement, or surgeries removing aggravating tissue or bone.
 If your knee injury treatment team decides that surgery is your best option, other treatments such as physical therapy will be critical in the preparation of and recovery from the operation to help you return to strength and full use of your knee joint.

-Knee Injury Physical Therapy in Huntleigh, MO
+Getting Physical Therapy for your Knee Injury in Huntleigh, MO

-As a valued knee injury treatment patient with Axes Physical Therapy in the Huntleigh, MO area, you will be assigned a dedicated physical therapist who will lead your knee injury recovery for the entirety of your knee injury physical therapy treatment plan in Huntleigh, MO.
-With extensive clinical success guiding knee injury patients back to full movement health, your physical therapist will draw upon their extensive education and the most current evidence-based practices to treat the cause of your Huntleigh, MO knee injury at the source, successfully returning you to all the activities you value and need to be able to do for work, home, and recreation.
+As a valued knee injury treatment patient with Axes Physical Therapy in the Huntleigh, MO area, you will work with one dedicated physical therapist who will lead your knee injury recovery by administering a custom physical therapy treatment plan in Huntleigh, MO.
+With extensive clinical success restoring knee injury patients back to optimal performance, your physical therapist will put their advanced education and the latest empirical data on the most up-to-date treatment practices to use to help you successfully heal from your Huntleigh, MO knee injury and return to all the activities you love and need to be able to do for work, home, and recreation.

 • Heat and ice therapies